jaredpalmer/razzle/examples/with-styled-components/README.md

 of [StyledComponents](https://github.com/styled-components/styled-components).
 It satisfies the entry points `src/index.js` for the server and`src/client.js` for the browser.
-I've added comments in `src/server.js` to show how the styles are gathered and rendered into to the DOM
+There are comments in `src/server.js` to show how the styles are gathered and rendered into to the DOM